I'm going to be honest. Christmas was a bit of a nightmare for me. I can say that now I'm nearly three months on, with a little bit of hindsight.

 1. Because it's okay to eat what you want!
 'Cheating' is a load of sh*^e and the wrong way to think about eating

-I don't always eat strictly from my Eat More list.
+I don't always eat strictly from a set list.
 And that's okay.
 Personally I am not allergic to any foods.

 My sister has been dieting lately and doing some brilliant ass kicking at the gym to prepare for her wedding.
 But one thing I can't really stand (sorry Ella!) is the talk of 'cheat days' or 'cheat meals.'